Talk to a healthcare professionals 1-855-899-2873

 T: Size and extent of the tumour

-T1 – Tumour is small and confined to the prostate.
-The tumour cannot be felt during a digital rectal exam and although not visible on imaging, it can be seen under a microscope.
+T1 – Tumour is small, confined to the prostate and cannot be felt during a digital rectal exam.
 This is a localized prostate cancer.

-T2 – Tumour is contained to the prostate, but can be felt during a digital rectal exam or seen on imaging.
+T2– Tumour is contained to the prostate but can be felt during a digital rectal exam or seen on imaging (MRI).
 This is a localized prostate cancer.